-Theravada Buddhists (those from Sri Lanka, Myanmar, Thailand, Laos and Cambodia) can incur good favor for the deceased by offering the monks white cloth to be used in the creation of robes.
+Theravada Buddhists (those from Sri Lanka, Myanmar, Thailand, Laos, and Cambodia) can incur good favor for the deceased by offering the monks white cloth to be used in the creation of robes.
 The merit generated by this deed is transferred to the deceased by pouring water into an overflowing cup while performing chants.

-Southeast Asian Rituals
+Southeast Asia Rituals

 Buddhists in Thailand and other Southeast Asian countries practice these rituals.